isaac-weisberg/Insecurity/README.md

 - Working with a `UINavigationController`
 - Finishing several screens at a time
 - [Forcefully changing navigation methods](./docs/ChangingNavigationMethod.md)
+- Starting over the top of the presentation context
 - Writing a custom coordinator that allows for magical navigation
 - Deeplinking
 - [Starting coordinator chain without `WindowCoordinator`](./docs/StartingFromNon-InsecurityContext.md)